Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/create-entity-details-panel.md

-# How to create an Entity Details Panel
+# How to create an Entity Details Panel Component
 Aam Digital as a platform takes care of loading the relevant entity and configs for an "Entity Details View", which displays the information about a single entity (e.g. one specific student).
 The `EntityDetailsComponent` handles this initialization from the route.